 British Section OIB is jointly designed, set, marked and certified by the University of Cambridge International Examinations and the French Ministry of Education.

-American Section OIB exams are administered by the College Board (Advanced Placement program) and the Franco-American Commission (Fullbright office) in Paris, in cooperation with the French Inspection Générale.
+American Section OIB exams are administered by the College Board (Advanced Placement program) and the Franco-American Commission (Fulbright office) in Paris, in cooperation with the French Inspection Générale.

 Not an easy option

 The basic Bac général already covers more subjects than its American or British equivalents – most students preparing at least eight or nine subjects for examination.
 To compensate for the extra breadth of study, you might expect there to be less depth, but you would be wrong.
 Standards are high.
 Bac students already carry a heavy workload compared to their peers in the UK and the states, spending longer in the classroom and staying up later to complete their homework.

 OIB students however, on top of following the same programme as their mainstream French peers, also follow a two year syllabus in the language and literature of their country of origin.
 In addition, the mainstream Bac history and geography syllabus (which all Bac students must study) is modified to reflect a different cultural bias, and combined with an element of domestic history and geography from “back home”.
 A particularly demanding version of the French Bac, the OIB requires eight supplementary course hours per week to cover this syllabus.

 The British Section OIB thus differs from the American Section OIB to the extent that the subjects concerned (language and literature, history and geography) are, to varying degrees, modelled on their own national curricula.